 Trás-os-Montes is the obscure within the already globally obscure world of Portuguese wines.
 (There’s even a wine from the Trás-os-Montes aptly named, The Lost Corner.)
 This is a consequence of many historical factors, including vine diseases, phylloxera, alien mildews from the new world, wars, poverty, and a dictatorship; you know, the typical European wine region challenges.
 Also, the commercial wines in Trás-os-Montes perhaps are and may have always been too rustic for the American wine consumer weaned on fruit-forward domestic wines, other more enologically polished wines from famous European regions, as well as various new world wines with more common grape names and familiar euro-phonetics found inside American culture.

-The common table wines of the Trás-os-Montes are well known for tasting like not much more than liquid fuel made for the purpose of keeping the field workers going.
+The wines of the Trás-os-Montes are well known for tasting like not much more than liquid fuel made for the purpose of keeping the field workers going.
 But before you click away based on this description, there’s hope!
 Hope in the form of wines like the heroine of this story, Aline Domingues.
 Her wines bottled under her label, Menina d’uva, are not at all like the wines historically grown in this region.
-Just as Aline, a Parisienne by birth, sticks out in the area, so do her wines.
+Just as Aline, a Parisienne by birth, sticks out in the area, and so do her wines.
 But before we dig into her wines, a little foundational material might be useful.

-The Trás-os-Montes is located in the far northeastern area of Portugal and is bordered by Spain to the east and north, to the south by Portugal’s Douro Valley, and to the south and west by the Vinho Verde.
+The Trás-os-Montes is located in the far northeastern area of Portugal and is bordered by Spain to the east and north, to the south by Portugal’s Douro Valley, and to the south and west by Vinho Verde.
 Aside from the overarching classification of the wines as the Vinho Regional, Transmontano, it’s subdivided into three main DOC subzones, and spans from the center of Portugal’s northern border to the easternmost area of the country.

 Chaves is the smallest of the three DOCs and is located in the most northwestern section of Trás-os-Montes, just across the border from Galicia’s Monterrei wine region, home to the famous and talented Galician pioneer, Jose Luis Matteo, who makes extraordinary wines bottled under his Quinta da Muradella label.
 In the middle is Valpaços, with a lot of soft hills and waterways, and the DOC subzone furthest to the east and on the border of Spain, is Planalto Mirandês, which sits on a plateau known as Serra do Mogadouro.